argoproj/argo-cd/docs/operator-manual/high_availability.md

 ### argocd-server

 The `argocd-server` is stateless and probably the least likely to cause issues.
-To ensure there is no downtime during upgrades, consider increasing the number of replicas to `3` or more and repeat number of replicas in `ARGOCD_API_SERVER_REPLICAS` environment variable.
+To ensure there is no downtime during upgrades, consider increasing the number of replicas to `3` or more and repeat the number in the `ARGOCD_API_SERVER_REPLICAS` environment variable.
 The strategic merge patch below demonstrates this.

 ```yaml